 IAUC nr.9219, issued on 2011, July 07, announces that an apparently asteroidal object (discovery magnitude 19.9) reported by Ignacio de la Cueva, Ibiza, Spain (from exposures taken by J. L. Ortiz, P. Santos-Sanz, N. Morales, and himself with a 0.40-m f/3.7 reflector at San Pedro de Atacama, Chile) was found to show cometary appearance after initial posting on the Minor Planet Center NEOCP webpage.
 The new comet has been designated P/2011 N1

-A new bright comet diving into the Sun has been discovered on May.
-09 by amateur astronomer Sergey Shurpakov using the images taken by SOHO spacecraft.
+A new bright comet diving into the Sun is visible right now in C3 and C2 images taken by SOHO spacecraft.

 IAUC nr.9218, issued on 2011, June 25, announces the discovery of a new comet (discovery magnitude 18.6) by the LINEAR survey with a 1.0-m f/2.15 reflector + CCD, on images obtained on 2011, June 22.4.
 The new comet has been designated C/2011 M1 (LINEAR)

 Nearly one year ago, a repurposed NASA spacecraft flew by the comet Hartley 2.
 As a result, a multitude of high-resolution images were gathered over 50 days that allow scientists to understand the nature of the comets surface and its hidden interior.

 Comet Hartley 2 hyperactive state, as studied by NASAs EPOXI mission, is detailed in a new paper published in this weeks issue of the journal Science.